brandon-benge/InterviewPrep/PDF_GENERATION.md

 # PDF Generation Guide

 This repository includes automated PDF generation for all markdown files using a Python-based workflow.

+## Why Generate PDFs?
+- **RAG Workflow Integration**: PDFs are produced not only for easier offline/online reading, but also to support a separate Retrieval-Augmented Generation (RAG) workflow.
+The RAG system uses these PDFs as its primary source documents for building vector stores and enabling advanced search and quiz features in a dedicated project.
+- **Improved Readability**: PDFs provide a clean, portable format for reviewing system design content, interview prep, and technical documentation, both locally and online.

 ***
 ## Automated Generation